dsheldon/covid/README.md

 # Bayesian compartmental models for COVID-19

+This repository contains code for Bayesian estimation of compartmental models for COVID-19.

+## Models

+We are experimenting with different models.
+This [Bayesian SEIR model](Bayesian SEIR Model.pdf) is fairly current as of April 2, 2020.

+## Installation

 Uses numpyro and jax.
 Requires most recent *development* versions of both projects from their github repos: